Sandorhn/R-Investigation-of-the-Hippocampus-of-Mice/README.md

-# R and Python Investigation: Differential miRNA Expression in the Hippocampus of Mice
+# R Investigation: Differential miRNA Expression in the Hippocampus of Mice
 ## Introduction
 Certain probiotic bacteria are known to alter the mood of the animal whose gut they are inhabiting.
 Lacticaseibacillus rhamnosus JB-1 (JB-1) has previously been shown to alleviate anxiety and depression-like behaviours in stressed mice following feeding, and Limosilactobacillus reuteri 6475 (LR6475) has been shown to help restore social deficits in mice (otherwise referred to as autism-like behaviour).
 Both of these bacterial activities have been shown to be dependant on Vegus nerve signalling from gut to brain, and in the case of JB-1, immune dependant as well.
 But with this said, little is known about changes to gene expression in the hippocampus of these mice, the region of the brain associated with emotion, learning, and memory.
 Previously, in a similar analysis we discovered that there is a great deal of mRNA altered in the blood of these animals prior to feeding with these psychoactive probiotics, but little mRNA is altered in the hippocampus.
 Here, I analyze nanostring data showing the changes to miRNA expression in the hippocampus of these same mice.
 For the sake of completeness it should also be noted that blood miRNA was also measured in these mice, but there were no changes of interest between control and experimental groups.